Zestimate home valuation displayed on a phone screen

 Homes in Mt.
 Airy, Chestnut Hill, Germantown, and the surrounding neighborhoods tend to be older stock with varied histories.
 A rowhome might have been subdivided and recombined.
 A Victorian twin might have had a third floor added decades ago that never made it into county records accurately.
 A home might have a finished carriage house or a significant renovation that never triggered a reassessment.
 None of that shows up in a Zestimate unless it was reported and recorded.

-Zillow acknowledges this directly: if home data is incorrect or incomplete, the Zestimate may not reflect reality.
+Zillow acknowledges the underlying issue directly: if home data is incorrect or incomplete, the Zestimate may not reflect reality.
 Homeowners can update their home facts on Zillow, and Zillow encourages reporting updates to the local tax assessor so those changes are reflected in public records.

 What Happens When a Home Goes On the Market